Yuri Gorbachev: Biography

-Americans of culture recognize Russia through his art.
-His energy and enthusiasm for Russia and the Ukraine, where he spent the last twenty years of his life in the USSR before moving to New York, are expressed in his work and help viewers understand emotionally and intellectually the culture which fostered his great energy and talent.
+Americans familiar with art recognize Russia through his work.
+His experiences in Russia and Ukraine, where he spent the last twenty years of his life in the USSR before moving to New York, are reflected in his work.

 Gorbachev began his career as a Russian ceramics artist making sculptures, bas-reliefs and painting on ceramic plaques, which are displayed in many Fine Art Museums and galleries around the world.
 He arrived in the United States from the former USSR in 1991 with little knowledge of the English language but with an abundance of his great talent and charisma.
 Famous for his fine art ceramics for twenty years in the USSR he dared to change his medium to oil on canvas.
 The result was a spectacular success.

 In 1993, Gorbachev's first visit to the Far East showed him his true path as a painter – his connection to the Orient was immediate and dynamic and influenced both his style and technique.
 He brought these influences back to the rest of the world through his paintings.
 Gorbachev incorporated these different worlds and experiences– Russian, American, and Asian, into his art, and changed and developed into the unique artist he is today.

 On March 14, 1996, the United Nations honored Yuri Gorbachev with a commission to create an original work in conjunction with the release of the United Nations stamp "Endangered Species."
 Secretary General Boutros Boutros-Ghali received Gorbachev's rendition of Green Parrot On Red Flower at a preview exhibition.

 Yuri Gorbachev was classically trained in Soviet art academies and also acquired advanced degrees in philosophy and communication.
 His most notable accomplishment through his art has been his success in bringing many different cultures together in his own simple language of beauty.
 His use of lacquer and glazing techniques in his paintings exhibit his classic training and mastery of ceramics.
 Gorbachev's artistic career has flourished in New York City and he has had solo exhibits all over the United States and Europe.